SaerTrial/SaerTrial.github.io/_posts/2024-06-24-paraphrasing.md

 - Rewrite the original text on your own and make some changes in the following:
   - Synonyms: make sure you retain the same meaning when it comes to cohesive devices
   - Order in words: old information comes out before the new one.
 Put the most important one always at the end.
-  - Grammar: change verb to noun, active to passive
+  - Parts of speech: change verb to noun, active to passive
 - Make sure your paraphrasing fits the author's attitude, which will be discussed in the preceeding section because of its importance.

 ## Linkers